polar-js/polar.js/README.md

 - Include a brief explanation of why you changed it.

 ## Credits
-Created by Alex Brown and Harry Ickeringill
+Created by Alex Brown, Harry Ickeringill and Jake Palandri.